dmitry-helios/okx_news_scraper/README.md

-## For detailed remarks on this project as part of test assignment, please refer to TEST-ASSIGNMENT.md

 # OKX News Scraper

 A Python script for downloading and processing OKX announcements.
 This tool allows you to fetch announcements from the OKX API within a specified date range and save both the announcement metadata and their full content.